Reviewed by Thrillophilia Thailand Operations Team

 Top places to visit:

-Insider tip: Phi Phi tours leave early (7–8 AM).
+Insider tip: The tours for Phi Phi Island leave early, around 8 am to 8 am.
 Book a speedboat tour to avoid long travel time and crowds.

 Pattaya is a short trip from Bangkok and is known for beaches, shows, and nearby islands.